Contractor Marketing 101: How to Market Yourself as a Contractor

 Email marketing

-Email marketing has one of the best returns on investment, or ROI, of any digital marketing strategy, so start collecting the email addresses of your current and potential customers.
+Email marketing has one of the best returns on investment of any digital marketing strategy, so start collecting the email addresses of your current and potential customers.
 Add an email list sign-up form on your website to boost your lead generation.
 You can automate a welcome email and even create separate lists for different kinds of clients.

 This strategy can include sending promotional emails about new offers or services, as well as the more traditional newsletter.
 When your customers are used to staying in touch with your company and know your brand, it’s easier and smoother to enhance customer loyalty and track transactional communications.